ITV/scala-pact/README.md

 The ScalaPact verifier can be run be entering `sbt pact-verify`.

+The verifier will write out JUnit results to the `target/test-reports` directory in order to fail builds.

 #### Command line options
 You can also run the verifier using a combination of the following command line options, below are the defaults: